 Take Advantage of Wall Space

 Walls aren't just for artwork—your clothing can double as décor, too, with a chic hanging rack.
 This trick gives you more closet space and keeps your walls from feeling bare.
+Plus, it gives you an excuse to show off your favorite fits,

 From the cozy sheepskin to the patterned area rug, to the bedding—this small bedroom has a mix of textures, and it makes it feel so cozy.
 Mixing textures is also a way to add dimension to a space, without being too bold or busy.
+It can help bring to life a room that isn't boasting much color and keep it from falling flat.

 Lean Your Mirror